mat23teo/C.deliseiScotlandProjection-/Data/Climate/readme.md

 # Climate data #
 Svalbard data is an an xlsx file so it can be uploaded here.
 However, CHELSA data is far too big and needs to be retrieved from CHELSA's BIOCLIM+ data-portal.
-That can be found: [here](https://envicloud.wsl.ch/#/?bucket=https%3A%2F%2Fos.zhdk.cloud.switch.ch%2Fchelsav2%2F&prefix=GLOBAL%2F)
+That can be found: [here](https://envicloud.wsl.ch/#/?bucket=https%3A%2F%2Fos.zhdk.cloud.switch.ch%2Fchelsav2%2F&prefix=GLOBAL%2F).
+The elevation data was also too large to upload but was taken from: [here](https://opentopography.org/).